Many business owners will ask themselves what is a registered agent and then question if they really need one. The answer to both questions is yes!

 Prices for registered agent services vary from provider to provider, and the more states you need services in, the more you’ll pay.
 Generally, contracting services for one state will cost you from $100 to $200.

-What Do You Need To Do If You Change Your Registered Agent?
+What Do You Need to Do if You Change Your Registered Agent?

 If you decide to change your registered agent at any time, you will typically need to complete and file a form with the Secretary of State’s office in the state(s) in which your business operates.
 Filing fees from state to state vary.
 In some states, a change to your registered agent may involve filing an amendment to your Articles of Organization or Articles of Incorporation.

-Tips When Hiring a Third-Party Registered Agent
+Tips When Hiring a 3rd Party Registered Agent

 As you’re evaluating registered agents to find one that will be the right fit for your business, carefully assess if they have a track record that demonstrates their capabilities and reliability.